f4exb/sdrangel/plugins/channelrx/demodils/readme.md

 <h3>31: SDM</h3>

-Displays the Sun of the Depth of Modulation of the 90 and 150Hz tones.
+Displays the Sum of the Depth of Modulation of the 90 and 150Hz tones.
 For LOC, this should be 40%.
 For G/S it should be 80%.

 <h3>32: DDM</h3>